 At the other end of Route 138 lies Montreal, a city of two million people.
 On the surface, the concrete jungle of Montréal-Nord and the riverside village of Baie-Johan-Beetz, couldn’t be more different.
 Instead of a forest of mushrooms and berries, Montreal-Nord is a forest of apartment blocks, most holding more than the entire population of Baie-Johan-Beetz.
 But the problems faced in Montréal-Nord, one of the city’s poorest districts, and on the North Shore are surprisingly similar.

-“We have food stores that close because they aren’t profitable, and if you have a car, you drive further and further away to get to the supermarket,” says Olivier Lachapelle, coordinator of Panier Futé, a food distribution co-op in Montréal-Nord.
+“We have food stores that close because they aren’t profitable, and if you have a car, you drive further and further away to get to the supermarket,” says Olivier Lachapelle, former coordinator of Panier Futé.
+Panier Futé was a once thriving food distribution co-op in Montréal-Nord that was shuttered in 2022 due to an inability to maintain economic viability.
 “If you don’t have a car — and we have a lot of elderly people and immigrant families for whom a car would be a huge luxury — it’s much harder.”

-Panier Futé coordinates a volunteer-run bulk purchasing group where members have access to a range of fruits and vegetables for 15 to 20 percent cheaper than market price.
-In summer, they organize regular farmers markets, bringing fresh fruits and vegetables almost to people’s doorsteps.
+In it’s prime, Panier Futé coordinated a volunteer-run bulk purchasing group where members had access to a range of fruits and vegetables for 15 to 20 percent cheaper than market price.
+In summers, they organized regular farmers markets, bringing fresh fruits and vegetables almost to people’s doorsteps.

-“The main challenge to food security in Montreal isn’t accessibility, it’s poverty,” adds Anne-Marie Aubert, coordinator of the Montreal Food System, a municipal round table of nonprofits and government bodies created to address food insecurity.
-“We have a poverty rate that’s higher than many Canadian cities, and also a very high rental rate as opposed to home ownership, which [exacerbates] food insecurity, because rent is a non-negotiable part of your budget.”
-She also observes that in areas with high immigrant populations, like Montréal-Nord, or high populations of less educated people, food literacy is also a concern.
+Anne-Marie Aubert is coordinator of the Montreal Food System, a municipal round table of nonprofits and government bodies created to address food insecurity.
+She explains: “[Montreal has] a poverty rate that’s higher than many Canadian cities, and also a very high rental rate as opposed to home ownership, which [exacerbates] food insecurity, because rent is a non-negotiable part of your budget.”
+She also observes that in areas with high immigrant populations, like Montréal-Nord (where Panier Futé operated), or high populations of less educated people, food literacy is also a concern.
 “The food is there, but if you can’t afford it or don’t know how to cook it, you can’t access it.”